mika-n/NGPCarMenu/ReadMe.md

 - "Rename profile" feature renames the driver profile while preserving profile settings (ie. you no longer have to call yourself as MULLIGATAWNY.
 Now you can rename the driver via NGPCarMenu plugin and still keep all maps and cars unlocked).
 - Inverted pedals behave correctly right away without going through the hassle of pressing all pedals at least once while waiting for a countdown.
 - Xbox360/XboxOne triggers are splitted and work independently as a separate Throttle and Brake in RBR controls (How to use this fix?
 Set triggers as combined AccelerateBrake control as usual, but then set Throttle and Brake controls to any keyboard key and choose a gamepad ID in SplitCombinedThrottleBrake in-game menu, NGPCarMenu plugin menu).
+- When steering wheel or gamepad is used for steering (=an analog Steering control in RBR is set) then NGPCarMenu adds support for a secondary gear up/down controls.
 - RallyStatsDB feature to store a detailed history of all rallies in one place (RBR original stages, RBRTM stages, RSF stages, BTB stages).
 - In-game menu to hide or show steering wheel/windscreen/wipers in the cockpit camera view (internal cam).
 - In-game menu to enable or disable camera shaking in the cockpit camera view.